Prevent Alzheimer’s Disease With Targeted Nutrition

 Alzheimer’s disease already has a deadly grip on more than 40 million people around the world.
 It is considered the sixth-leading cause of death, with 1 out of every 3 seniors dying with Alzheimer’s disease.
 There are things that people can do to lower their risks of getting the disease.

 “This is not a disease that people have to succumb to,” explains Dr. Edward Kondrot, founder of the Healing The Eye & Wellness Center.
-He is also the president of the Arizona Homeopathic and Integrative Medical Association, and the clinic director of Integrative Medicine at the American Medical College of Homeopathy.
+He also is the president of the Arizona Homeopathic and Integrative Medical Association, and the clinic director of Integrative Medicine at the American Medical College of Homeopathy.
 “If they begin taking measures immediately to lower their risks they are going to be so much better off.
 There are a variety of things that can be done to help avoid Alzheimer’s disease, but many people are just not aware of them.”

 Alzheimer’s disease, according to the National Institutes of Health, is a disorder that affects the brain, impairing people from doing many normal routine activities.
 It can also cause personality changes, memory loss, and other changes in one’s behavior.
 Here are some tips from.
 Dr. Kondrot on how to immediately begin lowering one’s risks of getting Alzheimer’s disease or any form of dementia: